openshift/enhancements/enhancements/network-observability/network-observability.md

 pods.
 In the future, more visualization and functionality will be added to include areas such as extra network data gathered using eBPF, policy validation, security risks, and more.

-***Note:*** *The term "NetFlow" is used generically throughout this document and is synonymous with IPFIX, which is the IETF version of NetFlow.*

 ### User Stories